cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     activeSegmentIndex: number;
 };

-// Warning: (ae-missing-release-tag) "getActiveSegmentIndex" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getActiveSegmentIndex(toolGroupUID: string): number | undefined;

-// Warning: (ae-missing-release-tag) "getActiveSegmentIndexForSegmentation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getActiveSegmentIndexForSegmentation(segmentationUID: string): number | undefined;

-// Warning: (ae-missing-release-tag) "getAllSynchronizers" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAllSynchronizers(): Array<Synchronizer>;

-// Warning: (ae-missing-release-tag) "getAllToolGroups" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAllToolGroups(): Array<IToolGroup>;

-// Warning: (ae-missing-release-tag) "getAnnotation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotation(annotationUID: string, element?: HTMLElement): Annotation;

-// Warning: (ae-missing-release-tag) "getAnnotationNearPoint" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotationNearPoint(element: HTMLElement, canvasPoint: Types_2.Point2, proximity?: number): Annotation | null;

-// Warning: (ae-missing-release-tag) "getAnnotationNearPointOnEnabledElement" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotationNearPointOnEnabledElement(enabledElement: Types_2.IEnabledElement, point: Types_2.Point2, proximity: number): Annotation | null;

-// Warning: (ae-missing-release-tag) "getAnnotations" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotations(element: HTMLElement, toolName: string): Annotations;

-// Warning: (ae-missing-release-tag) "getAnnotationSelected" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotationSelected(annotationUID: string): Annotation;

-// Warning: (ae-missing-release-tag) "getAnnotationsLocked" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotationsLocked(): Array<Annotation>;

-// Warning: (ae-missing-release-tag) "getAnnotationsLockedCount" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotationsLockedCount(): number;

-// Warning: (ae-missing-release-tag) "getAnnotationsSelected" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotationsSelected(): Array<Annotation>;

-// Warning: (ae-missing-release-tag) "getAnnotationsSelectedByToolName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotationsSelectedByToolName(toolName: string): Array<Annotation>;

-// Warning: (ae-missing-release-tag) "getAnnotationsSelectedCount" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getAnnotationsSelectedCount(): number;

-// Warning: (ae-missing-release-tag) "getBoundingBoxAroundShape" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getBoundingBoxAroundShape(vertices: Types_2.Point3[], dimensions?: Types_2.Point3): [Types_2.Point2, Types_2.Point2, Types_2.Point2];

-// Warning: (ae-missing-release-tag) "getColorForSegmentIndex" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getColorForSegmentIndex(toolGroupUID: string, segmentationDataUID: string, segmentIndex: number): Color;

-// Warning: (ae-missing-release-tag) "getColorLut" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getColorLut(index: number): ColorLUT | undefined;

-// Warning: (ae-forgotten-export) The symbol "FrameOfReferenceSpecificAnnotationManager" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "getDefaultAnnotationManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getDefaultAnnotationManager(): FrameOfReferenceSpecificAnnotationManager;

-// Warning: (ae-forgotten-export) The symbol "LabelmapConfig" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "getDefaultRepresentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getDefaultRepresentationConfig(representationType: string): LabelmapConfig;

-// Warning: (ae-forgotten-export) The symbol "SegmentationStateManager" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "getDefaultSegmentationStateManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getDefaultSegmentationStateManager(): SegmentationStateManager;

-// Warning: (ae-missing-release-tag) "getFont" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getFont(settings?: Settings, state?: AnnotationStyleStates, mode?: ToolModes): string;

-// Warning: (ae-missing-release-tag) "getGlobalRepresentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getGlobalRepresentationConfig(representationType: SegmentationRepresentations): RepresentationConfig;

-// Warning: (ae-missing-release-tag) "getGlobalSegmentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getGlobalSegmentationConfig(): SegmentationConfig;

-// Warning: (ae-missing-release-tag) "getGlobalSegmentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getGlobalSegmentationConfig_2(): SegmentationConfig;

-// Warning: (ae-missing-release-tag) "getGlobalSegmentationDataByUID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getGlobalSegmentationDataByUID(segmentationUID: string): GlobalSegmentationData;

-// Warning: (ae-missing-release-tag) "getGlobalSegmentationState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getGlobalSegmentationState(): GlobalSegmentationState | [];

-// Warning: (ae-missing-release-tag) "getPointInLineOfSightWithCriteria" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getPointInLineOfSightWithCriteria(viewport: Types_2.IVolumeViewport, worldPos: Types_2.Point3, targetVolumeUID: string, criteriaFunction: (intensity: number, point: Types_2.Point3) => Types_2.Point3, stepSize?: number): Types_2.Point3;

-// Warning: (ae-missing-release-tag) "getRepresentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getRepresentationConfig(toolGroupUID: string, representationType: SegmentationRepresentations): RepresentationConfig;

-// Warning: (ae-missing-release-tag) "getSegmentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSegmentationConfig(toolGroupUID: string): SegmentationConfig;

-// Warning: (ae-missing-release-tag) "getSegmentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSegmentationConfig_2(toolGroupUID: string): SegmentationConfig;

-// Warning: (ae-missing-release-tag) "getSegmentationDataByUID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSegmentationDataByUID(toolGroupUID: string, segmentationDataUID: string): ToolGroupSpecificSegmentationData | undefined;

-// Warning: (ae-missing-release-tag) "getSegmentationState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSegmentationState(toolGroupUID: string): ToolGroupSpecificSegmentationState | [];

-// Warning: (ae-missing-release-tag) "getSegmentationVisibility" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSegmentationVisibility(toolGroupUID: string, segmentationDataUID: string): boolean | undefined;

-// Warning: (ae-missing-release-tag) "getSegmentIndexLocked" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSegmentIndexLocked(toolGroupUID: string, segmentIndex: number): boolean;

-// Warning: (ae-missing-release-tag) "getSegmentIndexLockedForSegmentation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSegmentIndexLockedForSegmentation(segmentationUID: string, segmentIndex: number): boolean;

-// Warning: (ae-missing-release-tag) "getSegmentsLockedForSegmentation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSegmentsLockedForSegmentation(segmentationUID: string): number[] | [];

-// Warning: (ae-missing-release-tag) "getSliceRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSliceRange(volumeActor: Types_2.VolumeActor, viewPlaneNormal: Types_2.Point3, focalPoint: Types_2.Point3): {
     min: number;